rust-av/av-metrics/README.md

 #### Windows

-Downlad the latest binary from the [Releases](https://github.com/rust-av/av-metrics/releases) tab.
+Download the latest binary from the [Releases](https://github.com/rust-av/av-metrics/releases) tab.

 #### OS X and Linux